Hosting a USFCA Coaches Clinic

 - When you have completed the application form, please submit it to the Chair of the PDC (address on the application form).
-Applications submitted in a timely manner, three months in advance, will receive priority consideration and guaranteed promotion on the USFCA website and in any USFCA email blasts.
+Applications submitted in a timely manner, at least six months in advance, will receive priority consideration and guaranteed promotion on the USFCA website and in any USFCA email blasts.

-- If you are doing testing, be sure and download the necessary forms under the “Certification” menu on the USFCA web site.
+- If you are doing testing, be sure and download the necessary forms located in Documents in a folder called Practical Exam Materials on the USFCA web site.
 Remember that the CAB must certify all examiners and that written tests must be passed before practicals can be given.
 Make sure you are familiar with all of the information about testing.
 Make it clear in all your publicity that the attendees must take and pass the online written USFCA Moniteur or Prevot exam before they get to the clinic.
 Practical exams will not be given if they have not passed the written exam.
 Attendees should bring with them proof of USFCA membership and email confirmation that they have passed the online exam and paid online for the practical exam(s).
 No exam fees are to be paid to the clinic organizers since this is always done online at the USFCA website.

-- The USFCA has an Incentive Reward Program which will pay the clinic organizers $20 per USFCA member that attends their clinic.
+- Get extra money for your clinic through the USFCA Incentive Reward Program which pays the clinic organizers $20 per USFCA member that enrolls and attends your clinic.
 To earn the incentive rewards you must submit the following:

-- At the end of your clinic, you must give the participants the “Participant Clinic Evaluation Form”, which you should have downloaded in #1.
-Along with the Organizers’ Evaluation Form, these must be submitted to the Chair of the PDC at the address on the form within two weeks of the conclusion of the clinic.
+- Organizers’ Evaluation Form, which must also be submitted to the Chair of the PDC within two weeks of the conclusion of the clinic.

 - If participants need/want a certificate of participation, please submit their names and contact information on the Organizers’ Evaluation Form.
-The Secretary will record their information and send them the certificate.
+The PDC will record their information and send them the certificate.

 2919 6th Ave.